Achievable logoAchievable logo

 The US Government offers Treasury bills in these maturities:

 Cash management bills (CMBs) are very similar to Treasury bills.
-They are issued at a discount, are zero coupon, and mature at par.
-The Treasury issues CMBs to close short-term funding gaps if spending rises unexpectedly, leading them to be issued on an “as needed” basis (issuance is not formally scheduled).
-The maturities of CMBs can vary depending on need and can be as short as one day.
+They’re issued at a discount, are zero coupon, and mature at par.
+The Treasury issues CMBs to cover short-term funding gaps when spending rises unexpectedly, so they’re issued on an “as needed” basis (not on a formal schedule).
+CMB maturities vary based on the Treasury’s needs and can be as short as one day.

 Treasury notes are interest-paying, intermediate-term US Government bonds typically issued monthly.
 Treasury notes are typically sold at par, pay semi-annual interest, and mature within 2-10 years of issuance.
 Although lightly tested, Treasury notes are generally offered in 2-year, 3-year, 5-year, 7-year, and 10-year intervals.

-Treasury bonds are interest-paying, long-term US Government bonds typically issued on a quarterly basis.
+Treasury bonds are interest-paying, long-term US Government bonds typically issued quarterly.
 Treasury bonds are sold at par, pay semi-annual interest, and mature within 30 years of issuance.
 Although lightly tested, Treasury bonds are generally offered in 20-year and 30-year intervals.

 Sidenote